oxai/oxai/_posts/2020-02-10-careers_careers_in_ai_series_ai_in_finance.md

 ### Types of Companies

 Financial Services is also a popular sector for a large number of AI startups.
-In many cases, start-ups are aiming to disrupt the traditional businesses of the large banks.
-In other cases, they are looking to provide advanced new services to the banks to allow them to improve their product offerings.
-Some of the well known organizations are listed below.

 - Bulge Bracket Banks - JP Morgan, Goldman Sachs, Morgan Stanley
 - Insurance - AIG, PWC, EY